sandialabs/snl-pstess/README.md

 the Office of Electricity.
 The authors would like to thank Dr. Imre Gyuk, Director of Energy Storage Research.

-This toolbox owes a great deal to the original developers of PST: Drs.
+This toolbox owes a great deal to the original developers of **PST**:
+Drs.
 Joe Chow, Kwok Cheung, and Graham Rogers.
 We thank them for their contributions and for their generosity in releasing **PST** under the MIT license, enabling others to build upon the foundation they created.
 See the NOTICE file in this repository for details about the **PST** license.

 ## Getting started
 <a id="getting_started"></a>